What I Like & Don't Like About My College Meal Plan

 By Nell Jones - daughter, writer, student, contributor |

-Lots of changes happen when you go to college, most importantly, meals.
+Many changes happen when you go to college, most importantly with regard to meals.
 Mom and Dad's fresh, handcrafted home-cooked meals get replaced by a meal plan.

 This meal plan, at least for me, consisted of swipes and points that, in combination, got me every breakfast, lunch, and dinner at an on-campus dining spot.
 While having easy access to food in college with so much going on is helpful, there are some cons to the sometimes-unexciting meal plan.